Head of government media agency flouts subpoena, angering Democrats and Republicans

 Democrats have been calling for Pack’s ouster, pointing to those and other unorthodox management decisions.

-Pack is the “wrong person for the job, he should resign, and if he doesn’t, the president should fire him,” Engel said Thursday.
+Pack is the “wrong person for the job, he should resign, and if he doesn’t, the president should fire him,” Engel said Thursday, speaking before an empty chair that had been set up for Pack.

 Pack’s tactics have also upset Republicans.
 During Thursday’s hearing, the ranking Republican on the committee, Rep. Michael T. McCaul of Texas, drew attention to the consequences of Pack’s decision to freeze spending for the Open Technology Fund in particular.
 The fund’s leaders were reinstated by court order over the summer.